Power and Freedom in Mechanisms: Introduction

-Independently from one another, several papers have developed freedom or power measures in interactive contexts that formalise in different ways the common intuition of equilibrium menus\footnote{This is in contrast with another strand of the literature which conceives power as a property of rules of the game only, abstracting from players' preferences, as in the study of effectivity functions in cooperative game theory \citep{MoulinPeleg1982, AbdouKeiding1991, PetersKaros2018}.}.
-In the context of Bayesian games, \citet{Rommeswinkel2014} and \citet{Sher2018} develop cardinal freedom measures, which require a probability distribution on the players' preferences, which we do not need for our main results.
-Sher also exogenously imposes an “intrinsic value" to the (“attributes" of the) potential outcomes independently from the agents' preferences.
+Independently from one another, several papers have developed freedom or power measures in interactive contexts that formalise in different ways the common intuition of equilibrium menus.\footnote{This is in contrast with another strand of the literature which conceives power as a property of rules of the game only, abstracting from players' preferences, as in the study of effectivity functions in cooperative game theory \citep{MoulinPeleg1982, AbdouKeiding1991, PetersKaros2018}.} \citet{Rommeswinkel2014} and \citet{Sher2018, Sher2025} develop cardinal freedom measures that capture the flexibility offered to an agent.
+Our framework is similar in spirit to these papers, but differs from them in that they take a probability distribution over agents’ preferences (or vote profiles) as their starting point, whereas our measure applies to a specific preference profile.
+Furthermore, whilst \citet{Sher2025} argues that under non-binary, manipulable voting rules, pivotality-based voting power measures over-estimate voters' freedom of choice, we avoid this problem by focussing on strategy-proof mechanisms.

 \citet{GoerlachMotz2024} define a cardinal power index in a non-cooperative game by computing the effect of a counterfactual variation in the agent's preferences and like ours, their measure is specific to a given preference profile.
 But in their paper, the domain of potential preferences for a given player that they consider is the set of preferences of the other players, which makes sense in some situations, but less in others; among others, it prevents measuring power in a game with only one agent, thus disconnecting power from freedom.
 A second difference is that they measure the effect of such a counterfactual preference change on the outcome through its effect on the actual utility function of the agent, which makes their index dependent not only on the ordinal but also on the cardinal preferences of the agents.